JessicaTHH/gitPractice/README.md

 *Edit these 2 files in your text editor(atom, vs code, sublime...etc.).*

-3. To start a new repository using `git init`, then the message will show if the new repository has been successfully set up.
+3. To start a new repository, use `git init`, then a message will show if it's been set up successfully.
 ```bash
 $ git init
 Initialized empty Git repository in /Users/Spencer/Desktop/gitPractice/.git/